Baldwin County

 Disability Accessibility

-All vehicles are equipped with safety features including hand rails, well-lighted 8-10 inch striped steps and lifts that are 30” to 33” wide.
+BRATS transit vehicles are equipped with safety features including hand rails, well-lit marked steps, and 30" - 33" lifts.
 Consistent with Department of Transportation regulations, BRATS will transport a mobility device/wheelchair with three or more wheels and its occupant so long as the lift can safely accommodate the size and weight of the mobility device and its occupant and there is space for the mobility device on the vehicle to be safely secured.
 The definition of a wheelchair is a manually-operated or powered-driven device designed primarily for the use by an individual with mobility disability for the main purpose of indoor or/and outdoor locomotion.
 Examples are manual and power wheelchairs and electric scooter used by people with mobility disabilities.
-If the device is powered; our drivers are not permitted to operate them at anytime.
+BRATS drivers are not permitted to operate powered mobility devices.

 BRATS requires that all mobility devices be secured when being transported utilizing the 4-point securement system within our vehicles.
 Our drivers have been trained and are required to use a 4 and 6-point tie-down system for the safest securement for our passengers.
 Only BRATS trained staff is to operate the lift systems on our vehicles.